Avarel/ert-concierge/PAYLOAD.md

 Successful identification will result in a `HELLO` payload being sent to the client, along with a UUID that acts as the [file server](./FILESYSTEM.md) key.

-Clients can use `MESSAGE` payloads to send data to specific targets or entire groups.
-If a message is sent to a group, then it will be broadcasted to every client subscribed to the group.
+Clients can use `MESSAGE` payloads to send data to specific targets or entire services.
+If a message is sent to a service, then it will be broadcasted to every client subscribed to the service.

-The group must first be created using `CREATE_GROUP` before anyone can subscribe to it.
-The client that created the group is the only client that can delete the group with `DELETE_GROUP`.
-The group will also be automatically deleted if the owning client leaves the concierge.
+The service must first be created using `CREATE_SERVICE` before anyone can subscribe to it.
+The client that created the service is the only client that can delete the service with `DELETE_SERVICE`.
+The service will also be automatically deleted if the owning client leaves the concierge.

 ## Identify